 Sassafras Valley Farm, in Morrison, Missouri, raises free-range Embden and Toulouse geese.
 The Cunningham family practices Low Impact Sustainable Agriculture to raise geese in a traditional and environmentally sensitive fashion.
 The geese have continuous access to fresh pasture and water.
 Pastures are carefully planted with a mixture of grasses and other plants that reflect the traditional diet of domesticated geese and the requirements of the local microclimate.
 Geese are raised in a chemical and pesticide free environment.
 Predator control (typically coyotes, feral dogs, and hawks) is accomplished through the efforts of several Great Pyrenees livestock guardian dogs rather than by trapping, poisoning, or shooting.

-Daniel and Sylvia King raise AWA sheep at Quiet Acres Farm in Grottoes, Virginia.
-The couple began farming in 2008 because of a love of pasture-based farming and an increasing demand for their grassfed lamb.
-They now have 40 Katahdin ewes, a breed which they selected for its easy care, good hooves, parasite-resistance and overall hardiness.
-On the growing consumer awareness of pasture-based farming, Daniel says, “Pasture-based farming has become more popular – our customers want to know how the animals are raised, and they want to feel good about it.
-We have always been committed to high standards of animal welfare.
+Sylvia King raises AWA sheep at Quiet Acres Farm in Grottoes, Virginia.
+Sylvia and her late husband, Daniel began farming in 2008 because of a love of pasture-based farming and an increasing demand for their grassfed lamb.
+Sylvia now has 40 Katahdin ewes, a breed selected for its easy care, good hooves, parasite-resistance and overall hardiness.
+On the growing consumer awareness of pasture-based farming, Sylvia says, “Pasture-based farming has become more popular –customers want to know how the animals are raised, and they want to feel good about it.
+Quiet Acres Farm has always been committed to high standards of animal welfare.
 For me, Animal Welfare Approved is not just a label – I live it.”

 Following a study published today on the discovery of MRSA in British milk, the Soil Association is calling for the end of routine antibiotic use in dairy farming.